 - 1/2 teaspoon salt

-- 1 pig’s trotter (you should get them for free, as most butchers just throw them away.)
+- 1 pig’s trotter (you should be able to get this for free, as most butchers just throw them away)

 - 2 onions

 - Salt, to taste

 - Finely chop the onions and garlic.

 - Add salt, white and black pepper, coriander and paprika.

 - Add little flour to the mix (optional).

 Hot water crust pastry breaks all the usual rules of pastry making; normally, all the ingredients have to be kept as cool as possible.
 This method produces a less crumbly and much firmer pastry.

 - Place the water, lard, and butter into a pan and slowly bring to the boil.

 - Once boiling, pour in the seasoned flour and mix it into a dough.
 Let it rest for about 1 hour.